KokoMind/Recurrent-Environment-Simulators/README.md

 # Action-conditioned LSTM
-One of the main contributions of this work is fusing the action with the hidden state representation when predicting the next hidden state representation in time.
+One of the main contributions of their work is fusing the action with the hidden state representation when predicting the next hidden state representation in time.
 In previous work, the action was used instead to directly predict the next image.
 Why?
 Authors suggest it could “enable the model to incorporate action information more effectively”. so paper used a modified version of LSTM called Action conditioned LSTM. mainly it's an early fusion between actions and states.
 They used this approach as it enables them to explore how the model generalises to different action policies.